An isovariant Blakers--Massey theorem: Introduction

 As a corollary, we obtain that every isovariant cell complex admits a unique-up-to-isovariant-homotopy isovariant map to $\mathcal{U}$.
 We are then able to define isovariant suspension $\isusp X$ of an isovariant cell complex $X$ as a homotopy pushout along maps to $\mathcal{U}$.

-We are then also able to define an isovariant (doubly-)based loop space functor, $\iloop$, as a homotopy pullback.
-A straight-forward application of our isovariant Blakers--Massey theorem (Theorem \ref{thm-IBM}) yields an isovariant Freudenthal suspension theorem: \begin{CorollaryIntro}[\ref{thm-isvt-Freudenthal}] Let $X$ be an isovariantly $n_\bullet$-connected isovariant cell complex.
+We are then also able to define an isovariant loop space functor, $\iloop$, as a homotopy pullback.
+Now equipped with useful notions of isovariant suspension and isovariant loop spaces, a straightforward application of our isovariant Blakers--Massey theorem (Theorem \ref{thm-IBM}) yields an isovariant Freudenthal suspension theorem: \begin{CorollaryIntro}[\ref{thm-isvt-Freudenthal}] Let $X$ be an isovariantly $n_\bullet$-connected isovariant cell complex.
 Then the cartesian gap map $X \to \iloop \isusp X$ is isovariantly $(2n_\bullet + 1)$-connected. \end{CorollaryIntro}

 \begin{rem} Our notion of isovariant suspension corresponds to suspending by a trivial one-dimensional representation sphere.
 In equivariant stable homotopy theory, suspension by any finite-dimensional representation sphere plays a crucial role.
 For example, it is necessary to suspend by representation spheres and grade (co)homology on representations in order to prove an equivariant Poincaré duality theorem.
 In future work, we plan to study the possibility of isovariant suspension by representation spheres, and investigate its role in isovariant (stable) homotopy theory as well as connections to equivariant homotopy theory and equivariant manifold theory.
 This may involve a generalization of our isovariant Blakers--Massey theorem, along the lines of Dotto's equivariant version \cite{Dot}. \end{rem}